 Book: God is a Woman

 Who is God?
-Until now, this question has remained unresolved.
-We may live in a simulation, and God could use us for personal entertainment.
-And God might use an avatar to appear as an ordinary human in this world.
-Many people that changed history could have been God in disguise.
+This question has remained unanswered until now.
+We live in a virtual reality created by an advanced humanoid civilisation to entertain one of its members, whom we call God.
+God can play a role as an ordinary human in this world.
+Several people who changed history have been God in disguise.

-All gods are imaginary, including the Jewish deity Yahweh.
-But the worship of Yahweh spread via Christianity and Islam.
-Half the people in the world now believe that Yahweh, also known as the Father or Allah, is the all-powerful owner of this universe.
-In a simulation, this is not a mere accident, and this deity may be the veil behind which God is hiding.
+The worship of the Jewish deity Yahweh spread through Christianity and Islam.
+Half the world now believes that Yahweh, also known as the Father or Allah, is the all-powerful owner of this universe.
+In a simulation, this is not a mere accident.
+This deity is the veil behind which the owner of the universe hides.

-Mary Magdalene could have been God.
-She may have made Jesus believe that She was Eve reincarnated while Jesus was Adam reincarnated and that Eve did not come from Adam’s rib but that Adam was Eve’s son, so Adam, and therefore, Jesus were the Son of God.
-God also married Muhammad, but he did not know that.
+Mary Magdalene was an avatar of God.
+She led Jesus to believe that She was Eve reincarnated, while he was Adam reincarnated, and that Eve did not come from Adam’s rib, but was her son, so Adam and, therefore, Jesus were the Sons of God.
+God also married Muhammad, but he didn’t know.

-The Hebrew Bible is a collection of myths and events that happened.
-The stories about Creation, the Fall, Noah, Abraham and Moses are most likely fictional.
+The Jewish Bible is a collection of myths and historical events.
+The stories about Creation, the Fall, Noah, Abraham, and Moses are mostly fictional.
 The history of the Jews began in the era of the Judges.
-Deborah may have been the first person in the Bible who did exist.
-She may have founded the Jewish nation and could have been God in disguise.
+Deborah was the first historical person in the Bible.
+She founded the Jewish nation and was God in disguise.

 This book addresses the following topics: